bburns/LanguageModels/doc/report/Report.md

 thinks it will be next, based on the context (current + previous words).
 The softmax output layer then converts these scores into probabilities, so the top *k* most likely words can be found for a given context.

+Multiple layers of RNNs can also be used, in which case there is more than one hidden state - this allows the network to detect and learn higher level structures in the input, such as ??????????????????????

 To learn the parameters for the matrices *U*, *V*, and *W*, we define an error (or loss) function to be the *categorical cross-entropy loss*, and use